 top of page

-Sand Dynamics 2: Self-Organizing Dune Sand Patterns with Gravity
+Sand Dynamics 2: Self-Organizing Dune Sand Patterns

-This ongoing applied research project offer an in-depth exploration of a hybrid digital and analog process for creating sand-based patterns that can be optimized into panels.
-The process is specifically designed for work in desert environments where dune sand is abundant.
-The research investigates how the self-organizing properties of dune sand can be harnessed to create shading patterns that are then computationally optimized to form weather-responsive architectural panels.
+The research investigates how the self-organizing properties of dune sand can be used to create shading patterns that are computationally optimized to form weather-responsive architectural surfaces.
 The methodology integrates evolutionary computation with performative design, utilizing weather-based analytics to address sun exposure, UV radiation, heat, and wind.
 This approach enables material optimization, resulting in a series of design options that are highly responsive to the unique conditions of desert environments, with dune sand serving as the primary material.

 The process begins with experiments on self-organizing sand sequences that work with specific point placements for patterning.
-These sequences are then refined by isolating self-organizing characteristics atop localized laser-cut planes, allowing the sand to pour and accumulate into specific configurations.
-The study examines variables such as the size and number of openings, with the configurations stabilized using a binder, and these stabilized patterns are used in various physical surface sequences.
-The project ultimately optimizes these sand configurations by determining the most effective arrangements of openings that generate self-organized piles, tailored to specific desert locations.
-This research contributes to the ongoing discourse on designing for extreme arid environments, offering insights into the integration of computational processes and material science.
-Moreover, it aligns with the United Nations' sustainability goals, particularly in the areas of sustainable communities, climate action, and responsible consumption and production.
+These point locations are refined and carefully marked atop laser-cut planes, allowing the sand to pour and accumulate into specific configurations.
+The study examines variables such as the size and number of openings.
+The configurations are ultimately stabilized using a binder, and these stabilized patterns are used in various physical surface sequences.

 bottom of page